 Botox lasts forever

 Botulinum toxin only stays in the system for around 3-6 months (though this can vary from one person to the next).
 It’s then metabolised by the body, through the liver and kidneys, and you’ll start to see the effects wear off and lines start to reappear.
+Obviously, it would be great if it did last forever - so long as it's done well.
+If you have bad Botox, the saving grace is that it will metabolise after a few months.

 You can’t exercise after Botox

-Sorry, all you gym bunnies but you’ll have to hold off for up to 24 hours after your anti-wrinkle injections.
+Sorry, all you gym bunnies but you’ll have to hold off for up to 24 hours after your anti-wrinkle injection.
 The reason for this?
 Well, when we exercise, we encourage circulation.
 And while that’s generally a great thing, it really isn’t after Botox, because the circulation can lead the botulinum toxin to spread to other areas, making it less effective where we actually intended it to be.

 I don’t need to see a medically trained professional - my local salon offers Botox